 It is tough to do that if you are dropping the anchor at the back of the boat.
 Or the side of the boat.
 So stick to what works best, always install your anchor at the front.

-How to Anchor Your Boat
+Best Way to Anchor Your Boat

 Anchoring a boat does not have to be difficult and is not rocket science.
 However, many people overlook its importance and fail to learn to do it properly.